Massive oil spill distorts Kansas couple’s confidence in the integrity of Keystone pipeline

 “Well, I think it’s one thing to move on and grow grass and heal the pasture.
 It’s another thing to know, is it fixed?
 Is it done?”

-This article first appeared in the Kansas Reflector, a sister site of the Nebraska Examiner in the States Newsroom network.

-Nebraska Examiner is part of States Newsroom, a network of news bureaus supported by grants and a coalition of donors as a 501c(3) public charity.
-Nebraska Examiner maintains editorial independence.
-Contact Editor Cate Folsom for questions: info@nebraskaexaminer.com.
-Follow Nebraska Examiner on Facebook and Twitter.
+Kansas Reflector is part of States Newsroom, a network of news bureaus supported by grants and a coalition of donors as a 501c(3) public charity.
+Kansas Reflector maintains editorial independence.
+Contact Editor Sherman Smith for questions: info@kansasreflector.com.
+Follow Kansas Reflector on Facebook and Twitter.

 Download our apps today for all of our latest coverage.